Abruzzo–Erickson syndrome

 Abruzzo–Erickson syndrome is an extremely rare disorder characterized by deafness, protruding ears, coloboma, a cleft palate or palatal rugosity, radial synostosis, and short stature.
 It was first characterized by Abruzzo and Erickson in 1977 as a CHARGE like syndrome as variably expressed among a family of two brothers, their mother, and their maternal uncle.
 Members of this family exhibited many of the CHARGE symptoms, but notably did not have choanal atresia and the brothers experienced typical genital development.
 Due to the recent discovery of this disorder, its etiology is not fully known but it is understood that it arises from mutations on the TBX22 gene on the X-chromosome.
 The disorder is inherited in an X-linked recessive manner.
 There is currently no known cure but its symptoms can be treated.

-Signs and Symptoms
+Signs and symptoms

 Abruzzo-Erikson syndrome is characterized by cleft palate, coloboma, hypospadias, deafness, short stature, and radial synostosis.
 There are also additional symptoms that are very similar to CHARGE syndrome such as large and protruding ears, wide spacing between the second and third fingers, ulnar deviation, facial asymmetry, dental abnormalities, and congenital heart malformation.
 However, in contrast to CHARGE syndrome, patients with Abruzzo-Erikson syndrome do not display intellectual disability, choanal atresia, or genital hypoplasia.
-As with most diseases, the symptoms will vary from person to person.